ugo-studio/wasm-jseval/README.md

 ### How big is this?

-`DukTape` is about 348kB, and gzipped version is 154kB (may be smaller).
+`DukTape` is about 348kB, and gzipped version is 154kB.
-`QuickJs` is about 484kB, and gzipped version is 225kB (may be smaller).
+`QuickJs` is about 484kB, and gzipped version is 225kB.